 Many countries' laws contain exemptions for trade secrets and other forms of business or financial information.
 But, unlike the American law, these FOI laws clearly articulate standards defining what constitutes "confidential" information.
 South Africa's exemption only covers information where the disclosure could "reasonably be expected" to disadvantage the third party.
-188 At a minimum, this requires some showing of potential harm-unlike the current American standard.
+At a minimum, this requires some showing of potential harm-unlike the current American standard.

 Canada's test for whether information should be protected as confidential-outlined in Section 20 and subsequent case law-is much more stringent than the standard the U.S. Supreme Court articulated in Argus Leader.
 Rather than adopting a plain-language meaning of confidential, which the U.S. Supreme Court took to mean "private" or "secret," the Canadian courts went further, requiring the evaluation of the content, purpose, and circumstances in which the information was compiled and communicated.
-189 The Canadian Supreme Court also established standards for judges to use when evaluating appeals from third parties.
-190 These standards include requiring judges to narrowly construe exemptions, requiring third parties to demonstrate they meet an exemption, and requiring third parties claiming an exemption due to harm to demonstrate a link between the disclosure and a real harm.
-191 Authored by Justice Thomas
+The Canadian Supreme Court also established standards for judges to use when evaluating appeals from third parties.
+These standards include requiring judges to narrowly construe exemptions, requiring third parties claiming an exemption due to harm to demonstrate a link between the disclosure and a real harm.
+Authored by Justice Thomas